amanjafari/VMSPL/README.md

-# VMSPL
+# Variability Modeling in Software Product Line: A systematic Literature Review.
-The information related to the variability modeling in SPL .
+Due to page limitations, we share the reference of the selected papers on this page online.

 References